Biosemiotics

 Definitions

-Umwelt is the semiotic world of an organism.
+Umwelt refers to the semiotic world of an organism.

-Functional cycle is the mechanism of Umwelt-building.
-Consists of sensory and action processes, perceptions and effects.
-Constitutes the meaning-making activity of all organisms.
+A functional cycle is the mechanism of Umwelt construction.
+It consists of sensory and action processes, perceptions, and effects, constituting the meaning-making activity of all organisms.

 Examples:

-For a human book might have a reading quality but for a dog the book might have a chewing quality.
+For a human, a book may have a reading quality; for a dog, the book may have a chewing quality.

 From Uexküll:

-For a girl who is picking flowers, the flower is regarded as an ornament.
-For an ant, part of the flower is a ladder to get to the petals.
-For a cicada-larva, the stem serves as a nest.
-For a cow, the flower serves as fodder.
+For a girl picking flowers, the flower is an ornament.
+For an ant, part of the flower is a ladder to reach the petals.
+For a cicada larva, the stem serves as a nest.
+For a cow, the flower is fodder.

 Uexküll, Jakob von.
 A Foray into the Worlds of Animals and Humans: With a Theory of Meaning.
 Translated by Joseph D. O’Neil.
 1934.
 Reprint, Minneapolis: University of Minnesota Press, 2010.